 Locke Lake is located just upstream of the Rice Creek Watershed's outlet to the Mississippi River.
-All outflows from the Rice Creek Watershed pass through Locke Lake and flows directly into the Mississippi River.
+All outflows from the Rice Creek Watershed pass through the lower reach of the Rice Creek (downstream of Long Lake) and Locke Lake before discharging into the Mississippi River.
 Recent activity by the Rice Creek Watershed District has focused on installing shoreland restoration and shoreland stabilization measures on properties adjacent to Locke Lake.